 Through the use of greener products, more effective cleaners, and precise dispenser systems, UNH Housekeeping has decreased the amount of cleaning product used by approximately 50% in the past 15 years.
 They are also providing UNH faculty, staff and students with a healthier, less toxic environment.
 According to Green Seal®, a green cleaner is one that lessens its environmental impact at every stage of its life cycle, including packaging, and the ways in which it can be disposed after use (Green Seal, 1998).
 Product evaluations are conducted using a life-cycle approach to ensure that all significant environmental impacts of a product are considered, from raw materials extraction through manufacturing to use and disposal.

-UNH Housekeeping is responsible for the internal cleaning of 75 out of the approximately 112 buildings on and off the UNH Durham campus, including academic and administrative buildings, residence halls, Health Services, the Field House and the Whittemore Center.
-New greener products and practices are constantly being tested to see whether they meet expected standards.
+UNH Housekeeping is responsible for the internal cleaning of the majority of the campus residence halls, Health Services, the Field House and the Whittemore Center; while we contract with an outside firm to be responsible for cleaning academic and administrative buildings.
+Employees are trained in UNH's new zero-waste goals, "green" operational strategies and single-stream recycling policies; adherence is mandatory.
 New product and green cleaning training happens at various times of the year when a new product is introduced by the vendor, or when new information needs to be disseminated to keep everyone updated.
-The remaining 37 buildings of UNH are serviced by UNICCO.
-UNICCO has a similar green cleaning program which uses similar and different green products than used by UNH Housekeeping.

 - Green Seal® certified neutral /all-purpose cleaners are used for all floor and wall scrubbing.

 - Green Seal® certified disinfectants, glass cleaners, carpet cleaners, and pre-spray and extraction shampoos are used throughout campus.